MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 ## Q# from the command line
 One of the easiest ways to get started writing Q# programs is to avoid worrying about separate files and a second language altogether.
-Using Visual Studio Code or Visual Studio with the QDK extension allows for a seamless work flow in which we run Q# operations from only a single Q# file.
+Using Visual Studio Code or Visual Studio with the QDK extension allows for a seamless work flow in which we run Q# callables from only a single Q# file.

 For this, we will ultimately invoke the program's execution by entering
 ```bash